-The two-year subscription grants the most significant 72% discount and comes with three bonus months for free.
-Alternatively, you can scour the web for NordVPN coupon codes in search of a better deal.
+The two-year subscription grants the most significant 68% discount and comes with three bonus months for free.
+Alternatively, you can scour the web for NordVPN coupon codes.

 If you’re not ready to commit just yet, NordVPN offers a 7-day free trial that’s available on the Google Play Store.
 You’ll need an Android device, but once you’ve claimed the offer, there are no more restrictions, and you’re free to try out the service however you want.